 Best seller lists - Amazon lists all of the best sellers for every category.
-The items that appear on these lists are ones you may want to consider sourcing and selling yourself (or selling similar, competing products).
+The items that appear on these lists are ones you may want to consider competing with.
 To review these items, select your category then click the "Best Sellers" link that appears in the navigation bar at the top of the category page.

-Note: the "Best Sellers" option may be located differently along the navigation bar than shown in the image, depending on the department / category you're in.
+Note: the "Best Sellers" option may be located differently along the navigation bar than shown in the image, depending on the department /category you're in.